ParameterNode guide¶

 Pulse(t_start=1, t_stop=6, duration=5)

-We use the decorator @parameter to define that the method belongs to a Parameter, and the method should have the form {parameter_name}_{function}, where {function} can be get/set/get_parser/set_parser/vals
+@parameter to define that the method belongs to a Parameter, and the method should have the form {parameter_name}_{function}, where {function} can be get/set/get_parser/set_parser/vals